jonnyreeves/chunked-request/README.md

 #### body (optional)
 The value to send along with the request.

+#### credentials (optional)
+Determine if HTTP cookies will be sent along with the request, one of `same-origin`, `include` or `omit` (mirroring the fetch API).
+Defaults to `same-domain` for consistency between fetch and XHR based transport; note that a value of `omit` will not affect XHR based transports which will always send cookies with requests made against the same origin.

 #### chunkParser (optional)
 A function which implements the following interface: